carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 processors.
 GCC does two optimizations:

-1. ix86_pad_returns inserts a noop before ret instructions if immediately preceeded by a conditional branch or is the target of a jump.
+1. ix86_pad_returns inserts a noop before ret instructions if immediately preceded by a conditional branch or is the target of a jump.
 2. ix86_avoid_jump_misspredicts inserts noops in cases where a 16-byte block of code contains more than 3 branches.